Cover photo by Stewart Bruce MacLachlan.

 Status and Conservation

-Metacnemis valida is rare and localised.
+The Blue Riverjack is rare and localised.
 It is listed as Endangered in the IUCN Red List of Threatened Species.
-The Blue Riverjack is not tolerant of habitat degredation.
-It is severely threatened by habitat loss within its restricted distribution.
+Metacnemis valida is not tolerant towards habitat degradation and is severely threatened by habitat loss within its restricted distribution.
 Negative impacts on its habitat include turbid water from soil erosion and copses of alien trees along the river banks that shade out rivers.

 Distribution

-It is endemic to the Eastern Cape province of South Africa.
-Ranges from near Humansdorp in the South to Bizana in the north.
+The Blue Riverjack is endemic to the Eastern Cape province of South Africa.
+It ranges from near Humansdorp in the South to Bizana in the north.

 Below is a map showing the distribution of records for Blue Riverjack in the OdonataMAP database as at February 2020.